akumImchen/akumImchen/README.md

 #  Hi I'm Akum Imchen 👋

-🎐I'm currently pursuing a Bachelor's degree in Computer Science, actively working on improving my programming skills, and exploring various areas of the IT industry.
+🎐I'm pursuing a Bachelor's in Computer Science, focused on building strong programming skills and exploring the IT industry.
+I'm passionate about Fullstack Development and aim to specialize in it for my long-term career."
- My academic and personal learning journey is focused on building a solid foundation in software development while actively exploring emerging technologies.
-I am particularly passionate about
-Fulllstack Development and I aim to specialize in this field as a long-term career path.